romi/romi-robots-docs/docs/Scanner/how_to/create_new_task.md

 ```

 !!!
 Note
-    You may need to add methods to read and write data, this should be done in the `romidata` library using the `romidata/romidata/io.py` file!
+    You may need to add methods to read and write data, this should be done in the `plantdb` library using the `plantdb/plantdb/io.py` file!

 ### Multiple I/O for a task

 Your method (or the upstream task) may produce a set of object you want to save as separates files.
 In such case, use `Filset` objects.

 For example to output multiple JSON files:

 ```python
 list_of_jsonifyable = [...]
 task_output_fs = self.output().get()